Intercultural Business Communication MSc

 Further information

-Understanding Language in the Global Workplace ( LNG11118 )
+Understanding Language in the Global Workplace ( IBC11103 )

-The module content will provide you with an understanding of a number of theories of language, such as how language can affect thought (e.g. Sapir Whorff (see Hua 2004 (ed.)), representations of language, such as how it plays the role of a game (e.g. Saussure, Wittgenstein), the importance of dialogue and conversation in creating meanings (e.g. Bakhtin), different ‘formal levels? of language used in different media and text types, or genres (e.g. Swales) and how to analyse writing and speaking, or discourse (e.g. Fairclough).
-The module content also considers the role of language in culture (e.g. Scollon and Scollon), different cultures (or ethnographies) of communication (e.g. Dell Hymes), and theories of translation (e.g. Werner and Campbell (see Cortazzi et al, 2011)) and interpreting (e.g. Vermeer (See Cortazzi et al, 2011)).
-One hour lectures will cover these areas.Follow up two hour tutorials will discuss these aspects in how they apply to written and spoken texts taken from professional contexts.
+The module content will provide you with an understanding of a number of theories of language, such as how language can affect thought (e.g. Sapir Whorff (see Hua 2004 (ed.)), representations of language, such as how it plays the role of a game (e.g. Saussure, Wittgenstein), the importance of dialogue and conversation in creating meanings (e.g. Bakhtin), different ‘formal' levels of language used in different media and text types, or genres (e.g. Swales) and how to analyse writing and speaking, or discourse (e.g. Fairclough).
+The module content also considers the role of language in culture (e.g. Scollon and Scollon), different cultures (or ethnographies) of communication (e.g. Dell Hymes), and theories of multilingualism and globalisation (e.g. Blommaert, Canagarajah).
+The seminar format will allow for a discussion of these aspects, in particular how they apply to written and spoken texts taken from professional contexts.
 We will reflect on and critically evaluate how language is used, focusing on the impact and influence language has.
 Both the theory and practice will help you to be aware of the effect of language usage choices you hear and read, and also the language usage choices you make when you speak and write yourself.
 This will help you to be more effective in your professional career (Usunier, 2011).

 Further information